ufukty/ufukty/README.md

 ## Experienced Tools

 - Go
-  - [gonfique](https://github.com/ufukty/gonfique) Type definition generator for YAML config files
+  - [Gonfique](https://github.com/ufukty/gonfique) Special kind of YAML-to-Go and JSON-to-Go that works offline and provides customization options developers need on defining mapping types for config files that its parts needs to be passed to other utilities
   - [ovpn-auth](https://github.com/ufukty/ovpn-auth) OpenVPN authorization agent
   - [authenticity-test-go-crypto-argon2](https://github.com/ufukty/authenticity-test-go-crypto-argon2) Testing authenticity of Go's argon2 by comparing hashes with Go bindings of C implementation
 - Python (Matplotlib, NetworkX)